OneEyedWilly293/Libft/README.md

 ## <ins>Logs</ins>

 ### <ins>22.04.2025</ins>
+- Created ft_itoa function
+	> *Allocates memory (using malloc(3)) and returns a string representing the integer received as an argument.
+Negative numbers must be handled.*

 - Changed ft_split function according to prototype in exercise
 	> *Allocates memory (using malloc(3)) and returns an array of strings obtained by splitting ’s’ using